AlbertLanne/My-advanced-REST-API-NODEJS/readme.md

 ---

-- The newbranchXamp branch have a single file for CUDR
+- The SingleFileCUDR branch have a single file for CUDR
-- The ClasseMembersRestructuration have a classe with all CUDR methods.
+- The SpecificMembersClassesCUDR have a classe with all CUDR methods.